We examine the pros and cons of Dolby Atmos for Headphones and see if this virtual surround sound format is worth buying.

-Music lovers or audiophiles looking for a way to upgrade their music listening experience even further can do so on Apple Music, Tidal, and Amazon Music.
-These three are currently the only music streaming services that support Dolby Atmos audio.
+Music lovers or audiophiles looking to upgrade their music listening experience can do so on Apple Music, Tidal, and Amazon Music.
+These three are the only music streaming services supporting Dolby Atmos audio.

-On the other hand, if you’re more of a casual music listener, it’s a bit difficult to justify the additional cost of Dolby Access on top of a monthly subscription fee to a music streaming plan.
-Especially since all of these platforms already offer ultra HD and lossless audio quality that is more than good enough for casual music listening.
+On the other hand, if you’re a casual music listener, it’s difficult to justify the additional cost of Dolby Access on top of a monthly subscription fee to a music streaming service.
+Especially since most platforms already offer ultra HD and lossless audio quality that’s more than enough for casual music listening.

-Hopefully, this article has given you a better idea of what Dolby Atmos is capable of and helped you decide if it’s for you or not.
+Hopefully, this article has given you a better idea of what Dolby Atmos for Headphones is capable of and helped you decide whether it’s for you.
 Do you have any thoughts, questions, or experiences with the format?
-If so, we’d love to hear about them, so feel free to drop us a line in the comments section.
+If so, we’d love to hear about them in the comments section.